ay-lab/selfish/README.md

 | 5000 | 65000 | 438 |
 | 5000 | 85000 | 12 |
 | ... | ... | ... |

+#### Bed-Matrix Combined files
+**Must provide a chromosome with the -ch argument.**
+.bed and .matrix files must have the same name other than the extension.
+ Either file name can be provided as an input for selfish and the program will search for the second file automatically.

+#### HiC file
+Selfish uses juicer's *straw* tool to read .hic files.
+User must provide a specific chromosome with the -ch argument.

 #### Bias File
 Bias file need to have the following format.